cdeccio/cougarnet/README.md

 ## Hosts Connected Across Multiple Switches and Routers

 In our next example, we introduce routers, for network-layer forwarding.
-Create a new file called `four-node-multi-lan.cfg` with the following contents:
+Create a new file called `four-node-multi-lan-static.cfg` with the following
+contents:

 ```
 NODES